Daniel-KM/Omeka-S-module-BulkEdit/README.md

 Select the properties to set or remove language.
 Note: all values of the selected properties are updated, so be aware of existing languages when they are multiple.

+# Displace values from a property to another one

+Select the source properties and the destination property, then process edit.

 ### Set or unset visibility of a property